 König Charles, wie man ihn noch nicht kennt Diese bahnbrechende Biografie über König Charles zeigt ihn in einem völlig neuen Licht: als eine komplexe Persönlichkeit mit vielen Passionen, getrieben von seiner Vergangenheit und der ganz klaren Philosophie, aktiv zu agieren.
 Die Bestsellerautorin und preisgekrönte Journalistin Catherine Mayer, die sich seit Jahrzehnten intensiv mit der Welt der britischen Königsfamilie befasst, hat direkten Zugang zu Charles und seinen engsten Vertrauten.
 Entstanden auf der Basis zahlreicher Interviews mit dem engsten Kreis der Freunde, Wegbegleiter, Mitarbeiter und auch mit ihm selbst, zeigt dieses Buch auf jeder Seite: Schon als Prinz war Charles weitaus mehr als nur der künftige König in Warteschleife.
 Dies ist die aktualisierte und erweiterte Neuausgabe des Sunday-Times-Bestsellers »Charles – Mit dem Herzen eines Königs« Ausstattung: 16-seitiger Bildteil

-He has lived his entire life in the public eye, yet remains an enigma.
-Born to be king, he aspires for more.
-This landmark publication reveals the complexity of Prince Charles: his passionate views that prevent him from being as remote as his mother, and his drive to make a difference in startling ways.
-The book provides fresh insights into his defining first marriage and his relationship with Camilla, whom he affectionately calls his 'dearest wife.'
-Readers will see Charles as both a father and a friend, a serious figure and a joker, navigating a court filled with hidden dangers and unexpected comedy.
-Poignant, funny, and often surprising, this significant study of the Prince in over a decade portrays a man on the brink of happiness yet still burdened by anguish and a remarkable belief system.
-He is depicted as a charitable entrepreneur, activist, and a figure who both embodies and challenges the Establishment.
-Based on numerous interviews with friends, courtiers, palace insiders, and critics, along with access to Charles himself during over a year of research, this biography delves into his philanthropy, interventionism, faith, political leanings, and the philosophy that sometimes leads to controversy in his quest for harmony.
+He has lived his life in the public eye, yet remains an enigma.
+Born to be king, he aims much higher.
+This landmark publication reveals Prince Charles in all his complexity: his passionate views that set him apart from his mother, his compulsion to make a difference, and the many ways he has already made his mark as heir to the throne of the United Kingdom and fifteen other realms.
+The book offers fresh insights into his first marriage, which significantly shaped him, and assesses his relationship with the woman he calls his 'dearest wife': Camilla.
+We see Charles as a father, a friend, a serious figure, and a joker.
+Life at court is depicted as full of hidden dangers and unexpected comedy.
+Poignant, funny, and often surprising, this significant study reveals a man on the brink of happiness yet still driven by anguish and a remarkable belief system.
+He is portrayed as a charitable entrepreneur, activist, and avatar of the Establishment who often challenges it.
+Based on interviews with friends, courtiers, palace insiders, and critics, along with access to Charles himself during over a year of research, this biography explores his philanthropy, interventionism, faith, political leanings, and the philosophy that sometimes leads to controversy in his quest for harmony.

 A landmark publication, this biography offers the first significant look at Prince Charles in over two decades, revealing the realigned monarchy he now leads.
 Catherine Mayer, a seasoned royal journalist, has gained unprecedented access to the Prince, delving beyond his public persona to uncover the largely unknown man behind it.
 Over a year, she collected exclusive material, including fifty interviews with his closest friends, employees, and critics, as well as direct conversations with the Prince himself.
 The narrative explores his approach to kingship and his role as head of the Church of England, alongside his personal and political philosophies, family dynamics, and his first marriage.
 Mayer provides an insider's perspective on Charles as a prince, philanthropist, and businessman, highlighting his founding of the Prince's Trust and one of Britain's first organic farms.
 The book also examines his upbringing, challenging schooling, military service, and complex parental relationships.
 It reappraises his first marriage, revealing a reality that is often more gripping and poignant than previously understood.
 This work promises to unveil Charles in all his complexity and illuminate the kind of king he is destined to become.